mevans97/mevans97.github.io/README.md

 ---

-## Personal Code Review
+## Pre-Update Code Review

-This section includes a personal walkthrough of my code, reflecting on how I’ve improved as a developer.
-I highlight strengths, growth areas, and lessons learned throughout my academic and personal development journey.
+Here lies a review of the code for the project I will be working on.
+It reviews the codebase as it was before the 3 artifact improvements : Click Me [https://youtu.be/1Rih6nK-rag]
 ---

 ## Artifact 1 : Software Design and Engineering